1828 United States presidential election: Campaign

 Jackson avoided articulating issue positions, instead campaigning on his personal qualities and his opposition to Adams.
 Adams avoided popular campaigning, instead emphasizing his support of specific issues.
 Adams's praise of internal improvements in Europe, such as "lighthouses of the skies" (observatories), in his first annual message to Congress, and his suggestion that Congress not be "palsied by the will of our constituents" were given attention in and out of the press.
 John Randolph stated on the floor of the Senate that he "never will be palsied by any power save the constitution, and the will of my constituents."
 Jackson wrote that a lavish government combined with contempt of the constituents could lead to despotism, if not checked by the "voice of the people."
 Modern campaigning was also introduced by Jackson.
 People kissed babies, had picnics, and started many other traditions during the campaign.

 Jefferson's opinion

 Thomas Jefferson wrote favorably in response to Jackson in December 1823 and extended an invitation to his estate of Monticello: "I recall with pleasure the remembrance of our joint labors while in the Senate together in times of great trial and of hard battling, battles indeed of words, not of blood, as those you have since fought so much for your own glory & that of your country; with the assurance that my attempts continue undiminished, accept that of my great respect & consideration."

 Jefferson wrote of the outcome of the contingent election of 1825 in a letter to William H. Crawford, who had been the nominee of the congressional caucus of Democratic-Republicans, saying that he had hoped to congratulate Crawford on his election to the presidency but "events had not been what we had wished."

 In the next election, Jackson's and Adams's supporters saw value in establishing the opinion of Jefferson in regards to their respective candidates and against their opposition.
-Jefferson died on July 4, 1826 on the same day as his predecessor, John Adams, Adam's father.
+Jefferson died on July 4, 1826, on the same day as his predecessor, John Adams, Adams's father.

 A goal of the pro-Adams was to depict Jackson as a "mere military chieftain."
 Edward Coles recounted that Jefferson told him in a conversation in August 1825 that he feared the popular enthusiasm for Jackson: "It has caused me to doubt more than anything that has occurred since our Revolution."
 Coles used the opinion of Thomas Gilmer to back himself up; Gilmer said Jefferson told him at Monticello before the election of Adams in 1825, "One might as well make a sailor of a cock, or a soldier of a goose, as a President of Andrew Jackson."
 Daniel Webster, who was also at Monticello at the time, made the same report.
 Webster recorded that Jefferson told him in December 1824 that Jackson was a dangerous man unfit for the presidency.
 Historian Sean Wilentz described Webster's account of the meeting as "not wholly reliable."
 Biographer Robert V. Remini said that Jefferson "had no great love for Jackson."